 Muscle or body aches

 Nausea or vomiting

-According to the CDC, symptoms of COVID-19 may appear in as few as 2 days or up to 14 days after exposure.
-People who are at a higher risk of developing more serious complications from COVID-19 include those who:
+According to the CDC, people who are at a higher risk of developing more serious complications from COVID-19 include those who:

 Does the CDC recommend the use of face masks or face coverings to prevent the spread of COVID-19?